alexpado/hoyoverse-music-unpacker/README.md

 3. Select the `Open PowerShell window here` (label might vary slightly depending on your Windows version)

 ```
+  -a, --all                 Search for all valid audio files (not just music)
   -d, --diff                Extract update package only
+  -f, --filter=<customFileFilter>
+                            Input a custom file filter as regex
   -g, --game=<gameFolder>   Installation folder of the game
   -h, --help                Show this help message and exit.
   -o, --output=<outputFolder>